bravoserver/bravo/docs/packets.rst

  * y: int
  * z: int

-SpawnPackets specify the spawn location of the currently loaded world.
+Specifies the spawn location of the currently loaded world.

 ErrorPacket (0xff)
 ^^^^^^^^^^^^^^^^^^